ipaulet/open_data_schema_datacite/README.md

 ### Instalation:

-Clone or download the folder of the open_data_schema_datacite submodule and copy it under the ODSM/module/ folder structure.
+Clone or download the open_data_schema_datacite git repository.
+Unzip, rename the folder as open_data_schema_datacite and copy it afterwards under the ODSM/module/ folder structure.
 Enable the main Open Data Schema Map module as usual, and enable the "DataCite" schema module we will need to create our API.

 ### Create new API: